14 May, 2020

 A DIYer’s Dream Come True

 If there’s an upside to quarantine and stay-at-home orders, it’s that you finally have some more time on your hands.
-Now you can knock out those do-it-yourself projects that you never quite got around to.
+Now you can knock out those DIY projects by funding them with a Cash-Out Refinance Loan.

 Of course, you might have time, but you also need the money.
 If you do need funds, a cash-out refinance may be the solution you’re looking for.